“When we are established in Being, the mind, body and the senses are playthings.” – Deepak Chopra

 27. I am without any attribute or activity; I am eternal, ever free, and imperishable.
 I am not the body, which is itself nonexistent.
 This is called true Knowing by the wise.

 29. O you ignorant one!
-Why do you assert the blissful, ever-present Atman, which resides in your own body but is different from it, which is known as Consciousness and is established by the Scripture as identical with Brahman, to be nonexistent?
+Why do you assert that the blissful, ever-present Atman, which resides in your own body but is different from it, which is known as Consciousness and is established by the scripture as identical with Brahman, is nonexistent?

 30. O you ignorant one!
-Try to know, with the help of the Scriptures and reasoning, your own Self, Consciousness, which is the very form of existence and very difficult for persons like you to realize.
+Try to know, with the help of the scriptures and reasoning, your own Self, Consciousness, which is being itself and very difficult for persons like you to realize.

 31. The absolute known as “I” is but one, whereas the gross bodies are many.
 How can this body be Consciousness?

 32. “I” is well established as the subject of perception whereas the body is the object.
 This is learnt from the fact that when we speak of the body we say, “This is mine.”
 So how can this body be Consciousness?

 33. It is a fact of direct experience that the “I” is immutable, whereas the body is always undergoing changes.
 So how can this body be Consciousness?